WandLZhang/fast-science-0-stellar-engine/README.md

 ## Stage 1: Resource Management

 **Directory:** `fast/stages-aw/1-resman/`
-**What it creates:** Networking folder, Security folder, Environment folders (Prod/Int/Test), per-tenant folders and projects, automation service accounts per branch.
+**What it creates:** The organizational folder structure — Networking, Security, and Environment folders.
+Also creates automation service accounts and state buckets for Stages 2-3.
+This stage does **not** create department or researcher projects — those are handled by L1 (researcher-lab).

 ### Step 1 — Link outputs from Stage 0